ilgrad/pylearn-epac/doc/source/installation.rst

 Other platforms
 ---------------

-On the other platforms which support python, you can manually install epac according to your system configuration.
+On the other platforms which support python, you can manually install EPAC according to your system configuration.

-**scikit-learn**: epac depends on scikit-learn which is a manchine learning libary.
-To use epac, scikit-learn should be installed on your computer.
+**scikit-learn**: EPAC depends on scikit-learn which is a manchine learning libary.
+To use EPAC, scikit-learn should be installed on your computer.
 Please goto http://scikit-learn.org/ to install scikit-learn.

-**soma-workflow** (optionally): you can install soma-workflow so that epac can run on the hpc (torque/pbs).
+**soma-workflow** (optionally): you can install soma-workflow so that EPAC can run on the DRM system (torque/pbs).
 To install soma-workflow, please goto http://brainvisa.info/soma/soma-workflow for documentation, and https://pypi.python.org/pypi/soma-workflow for installation.

+**dill**: Download and install **dill** from https://github.com/uqfoundation/dill.
+EPAC needs the latest code of dill.

 **joblib**: download and install **joblib** from https://github.com/joblib/joblib.

-**epac**: download epac from github to ``$EPACDIR`` and set enviroment variable ``$PYTHONPATH`` that contains ``$EPACDIR`` (epac directory), and ``$PATH`` contains $EPACDIR/bin
+**EPAC**: download EPAC from github to ``$EPACDIR`` and set enviroment variable ``$PYTHONPATH`` that contains ``$EPACDIR`` (EPAC directory), and ``$PATH`` contains $EPACDIR/bin

 .. code-block:: guess